brwarner/gitjournal-meta/README.md

 ## Extension Settings

-* `gitjournal.metadata.on` is the extension enabled (best to set this on a workspace-by-workspace basis)
+* `gitjournal.metadata.enable` is the extension enabled (best to set this on a workspace-by-workspace basis)
 * `gitjournal.metadata.extensions` array of extensions to operate on (default is just `md` files)
 * `gitjournal.metadata.modifiedFieldName` what to name the `modified` field in YAML
 * `gitjournal.metadata.createdFieldName` what to name the `created` field in YAML